-Co ompany (Takeover Defense Measures) Proposal No. 4 Re-adoption of Countermeasures to Large-Scale Acquisitions of the Shares in the Proposal No. 3 Payment of Bonuses to Directors Proposal No. 2 Election of Nine (9) Directors Proposal No. 1 Distribution of Retained Earnings
+Proposal No. 4 Re-adoption of Countermeasures to Large-Scale Acquisitions of the Shares in the Company (Takeover Defense Measures)

-This is a partial translation of the original Japanese text of the "Notice of the 64th Ordinary General Meeting of Shareholders" prepared for the convenience of shareholders.
+This is a partial translation of the original Japanese text of the "Notice of the 67th Ordinary General Meeting of Shareholders" prepared for the convenience of shareholders.
 Should there be any discrepancy between any part of this translation and the original Japanese text, the latter shall prevail.